Charles Donald

 Mark Russell CBE

-Mark is Chair of DE&S, the procurement organisation of the Ministry of Defence, Vice Chair of UKGI, Chair of Angel Trains and non-executive director of DP World.
+Mark is Chair of DE&S, the procurement organisation of the Ministry of Defence, Senior Adviser at UKGI and Chair of Angel Trains.

 Mark Russell was appointed Chair of DE&S and Vice Chair of UKGI in November 2019 having been Chief Executive of UK Government Investments (and its predecessor body, the Shareholder Executive) since April 2013.
 Mark joined the Shareholder Executive as head of its Corporate Finance Practice in November 2004 and was appointed Deputy Chief Executive in April 2008.